For something that we wear on our wrists and constantly keep track of in our daily lives, time can sure be a headache to work with sometimes.

 Bubble saves time in a format called Unix time.
-This is actually a number (integer) representing a snapshot of an exact time, as measured by milliseconds since January 1st 00:00 UTC.
+This is actually a number (integer) representing a snapshot of an exact time, as measured by seconds since January 1st 00:00 UTC.
 What you see as a date in a given month and year and/or at a specific time of day is simply a textual representation of that value.

 Bubble fetches the time zone from your browser, which gets it from the operating system on your device.
 This information is available even if the user has restricted Current Geographic Location access or is concealing his IP address, as it’s stored in the browser.